Fellowships & Assistantships

 The College of Visual Arts and Design (CVAD) has approximately 100 teaching fellowships and assistantships available each long semester to graduate students who are pursuing a degree in 1 of our programs and who are interested in teaching or work experience.

 Currently enrolled graduate students or students who are newly accepted into the graduate program with no deficiencies or leveling are eligible to apply.
-To apply for a fellowship, please complete the application and return it to the CVAD Dean's Office (Art Building, Room 107) or, if provided, in the postage-paid envelope.
+To apply for a fellowship, please complete the application and return it to the CVAD Dean's Office (Art Building, Room 107) or email it to Gayle Cox.
 Those currently holding a fellowship must reapply each semester.
 Completion of an application does not guarantee an appointment.

 The deadline for all students (new and continuing) to apply for a fellowship is February 1st for a fall or summer appointment and October 1st for a spring appointment.
 No applications will be accepted after the deadlines.
 CVAD reserves the right to extend the deadline should there be significant need.